 Diseases associated with pigeons: Histoplasmosis, , encephalitis, Newcastle disease, chlamydiosis and salmonellosis.

 Ectoparasites: Mites and ticks which can and often bite humans causing great discomfort.
 There are additional insects associated with pigeons, the following arthropods also can and will invade homes such as dermestid beetles, clothes moths and stored product pests.

 When it comes to controlling pigeons the available options are almost as numerous as the pigeons themselves.
 As each year passes new technology comes out that allows for higher levels of control with less intrusion on the aesthetics of homes and structures.

-Baiting: The use of avicides has been effective in controlling pigeons.
+Baiting pigeons is when avicides are used, this has been an effective in controlling pigeons.
 There is one available to pest control professionals called Avitrol.
 This product comes in different size corn kernels and is coated with the bait.
-This bait is meant to be mixed with un-treated corn at a rate of 10-1 (clean to treated) and is not meant to kill the birds.
+This bait is meant to be mixed with untreated corn at a rate of 10-1 (clean to treated) and is not meant to kill the birds.

-Exclusion: This method is most effective because it does permanently takes away the pigeons ability to gain access to protected areas that are desired for roosting and nesting.
+Exclusion is most effective method of control because it permanently takes away the pigeons ability to gain access to protected areas that are desired for roosting and nesting.
 This can be done using a wide variety of materials from netting, hardware clothe or actual construction.
 Each year new and innovative products are introduced and each product and method has its pros and cons but their use depend son the areas that the infestation is occurring.

 Trapping is another form of control that can be used.
-This method like the baiting is effective but may not permanent, as birds can and will sometimes return because the condition that is attracting them is still viable.
+This method like the baiting is effective but is not permanent, as birds will sometimes return because the condition that is attracting them is still viable.
 When trapping care has to be taken to ensure there is food and water available to the birds before they are retrieved.
 Birds must be removed then disposed off since relocating them will sometimes result in their return.